‘Pure joy will sweep NZ if Black Caps win’

 “They’ve both reached finals, New Zealand at the last edition four years ago and England back in 1992, but one of these teams getting across the line for the first time is going to be really exciting.

-“Sri Lanka in 1996 were the last first-time winner – that win swept the country and I think it would be exactly the same for New Zealand.
+“Sri Lanka in 1996 were the last first-time winners — that win swept the country and I think it would be exactly the same for New Zealand.

 “As a country we’re very passionate about our cricket, it’s the summer sport and there will be some real emotion from around the team, from supporters who have been so loyal for so long.